mmarx/brother_ql_web/README.md

 #### Differences from upstream

-  * Package requires Python ≥ 3.8.
+  * Package requires Python ≥ 3.9.
   * Migrate to a package-based structure.
   * Ensure compatibility with latest dependency versions.
   * Upgrade Bootstrap and drop jQuery as Bootstrap does not rely on it anymore.
   * Conform to PEP8 coding style.
   * Add some more printing options, like the number of labels to print for a session.
   * Add support for printing images directly.
+  * Provide fallback for `fontconfig`.

 ### License